-Let me tell you about my family’s favorite, vegan sugar cut-out cookies.
+Let me tell you about my family’s favorite: Vegan Cut Out Sugar Cookies.

 I treasure these memories even more now that my mom has passed away.

-The cookies of my childhood were packed with a variety of animal products — butter, eggs, artificial food coloring, beeswax — which isn’t very vegan-friendly at all.
+My mom baked the cookies of my childhood with various animal products like butter, eggs, beeswax, and artificial food coloring.
+None of which is very vegan-friendly at all.

-These days I make my sugar cut-out cookies vegan, and I make them artificial color free.
+These days I make my cut-out sugar cookies vegan, and I make them dye-free.
 But that doesn’t mean that I bake them with less flavor or make them less pretty.

 Everything is better with cream cheese.